vivekmathema/GCxGC-CRISP/README.md

 4) (GCxGC_CRISP env) conda >  python3  crisp.py
 ```

-May need uses to adjust few librearies if there are some compatibilities issues.
+May need uses to adjust few libraries if there are some compatibilities issues.

-## CRISP Command line parameters infromation
+## CRISP Command line parameters information

 CRISP contains myriad of configuration option which is advisable to be run by using a single configuration file.
-Thus, CRISP uses a configuration file to load all settings at once and most modules can be immediately run without further user confrimation for each step.
+Thus, CRISP uses a configuration file to load all settings at once and most modules can be immediately run without further user confirmation for each step.

 ------------------------------------------------------------------------------------------------------------------
 python3 crisp.py    [-h | --help]